ropensci/codemetar/cran-comments.md

     * if there is a badge for an rOpenSci onboarding review and the review issue is closed, basic review metadata is added to codemeta.json

     * For dependencies, if the provider guessed is CRAN or BioConductor, their canonic CRAN/BioConductor URL is added to codemeta.json as sameAs, unless there's a GitHub repo mentioned for them in Remotes in DESCRIPTION, in which case sameAs is that GitHub repo.

+    * CRAN is now correctly translated as "Comprehensive R Archive Network"

 * Help to remind to update codemeta.json regularly: Writing codemeta.json for the first time adds a git pre-commit hook and suggests adding a release question for devtools::release.